-If you're looking for ten adventure-filled summer days of authentic travel, our Ultimate itinerary for Iceland is sure to cater to your highest expectations.
-As well as guiding you to virgin landscapes and secret natural gems, this round trip provides a thought out selection of Iceland's must-see attractions covers the Ring Road and more.
+Discover 10 adventure-filled summer days of authentic travel—our ultimate 10-day Iceland itinerary is sure to cater to your highest expectations.
+In addition to guiding you to incredible landscapes and secret natural gems, this well-thought-out selection of Iceland's must-see attractions covers the Ring Road and more.
 Read on to explore the best 10-day Iceland itinerary.

-Iceland has no railway system, and although the Icelandic bus system is relatively accessible and simple to use, trips are both expensive and infrequent.
+Iceland has no railway system, and although the Icelandic bus system is relatively accessible and straightforward, trips are both expensive and infrequent.

 With the speed limit set at a modest 56 miles per hour (90 kilometers per hour), Iceland's quiet highways provide ideal road trip conditions where you have ample opportunities to marvel at the breathtaking scenery.

-With your sights set on central Reykjavík where you have booked your accommodation, you pick up your car upon arrival at the Keflavík International Airport, drive through the lunar vistas that make up the Reykjanes Peninsula, and immerse yourself in Iceland's spectacular landscapes as you spontaneously discover them by simply looking out the window of your car.
+With your sights set on central Reykjavik, where you have booked your accommodation, pick up your car at the Keflavik International Airport.
+First, drive through the lunar vistas that make up the Reykjanes Peninsula.
+Here you can immerse yourself in Iceland's spectacular landscapes, spontaneously discovered by simply looking out your car window.

-Over 70% of the people who visit Iceland make their way to the Blue Lagoon, making it Iceland's single most popular attraction, and with good reason; named in 2012 as one of National Geographic's "25 Wonders of the World", this geothermal spa is located in the middle of a rugged black lava field in Grindavik.
-The Blue Lagoon, located 13.4 miles (21.6 kilometers) from Keflavík Airport, and is filled with warm milk-blue water that is said to have extraordinary healing powers.
+Over 70 percent of the people who visit Iceland make their way to the Blue Lagoon geothermal spa, making it Iceland's single most popular attraction, and with good reason.
+Named in 2012 as one of National Geographic's "25 Wonders of the World," this outdoor spa is in the middle of a rugged black lava field in Grindavik.
+The Blue Lagoon, located 13.4 miles (21.6 kilometers) from Keflavík Airport, has warm milky-blue water and supposed extraordinary healing powers.

-Should you arrive in Iceland early in the morning, a visit to the Blue lagoon would be an ideal choice for the day, but since the journey ahead will provide you with ample opportunities to bathe in many of Iceland's magnificent natural and man-made pools, you would be well-advised to save a visit to the Blue Lagoon for your last day, or skip it altogether.
+Should you arrive in Iceland early in the morning, a visit to the Blue Lagoon would be an ideal choice for the day.
+The journey ahead will provide you with ample opportunities to bathe in many of Iceland's magnificent natural and artificial pools.
+You could also visit the Blue Lagoon on your last day or skip it altogether.

-When you have checked into your accommodation you should take advantage of the proximity to Reykjavík's booming city centre, where you can discover a multitude of shops, museums, restaurant's and café's and explore the old harbor district of Grandi, which recently metamorphosed into a vibrant artistic venue filled with workshops, bistros, and galleries.
+When you have checked into your accommodation, take advantage of the closeness to Reykjavik's thriving city center.
+You can discover a multitude of shops, museums, restaurants, and cafes and explore the old harbor district of Grandi.
+It recently transformed into a vibrant arts venue filled with workshops, restaurants, and galleries.

 Just make sure that you save some energy for the journey ahead.